PR Department Proposal

 3) Purpose of the Project:

-How is this project different from the other PR projects already taking place?
+How is this project different from the other PR projects, that you are aware of, already taking place?
 What's unique about your project?
 How would the players and/or immortal staff benefit from it?
 What information might it provide.
 In essence, how would your project make Legend a better place?

 4) A Detailed Explanation of one Part:

 Take all or part of your project and show us how you would go about it, step by step.
 Include a projected time line if applicable (i.e. first week, second week).
 How would you organize it?
 Tinyplotters should include one scenario.
 If your project requires advertising, write up a brief social media ad, or article for the Legendary Times.
 Show us that you've worked out how you'd get all or part of your project accomplished.
 This section also gives you a chance to display your knowledge of the mud, (since you'll need to be working with various parts of the mud in the course of your project).
 If your project involves writing, include an example of what you are writing, such as a new LT article, a post about Legend for a forum, show us how good an author you really are.

 This person is interested in tinyplots, getting players and mobs interacting in rp scenarios.